pjh4168789/King/README.md

 ```

 ## Question List
-Users who successfully login will be navigated to the main control view of his own account.
+Users who successfully login will be navigated to the main control view of their own account.
 There is supposed to be a ```Get Question List``` button.
 Once clicked, a get request will be sent to the server to ask for all the questions’ number and their titles.
 The server will send a response which contains a list of ```key/value``` pair in the content body to indicate all the question numbers and corresponding titles.
 ```
 Request(font-end  )
 Request Method: GET